Textbooks and E-Books

-- MEDLINE Complete contains full text for more than 2,400 journals indexed by MEDLINE® and PubMed and is the largest database of full text content for MEDLINE journals yet assembled.
+- MEDLINE Complete contains full text for more than 2,400 journals indexed for MEDLINE® and is the largest database of full text content for MEDLINE® journals yet assembled.

 Search scientific literature on herbal medicines through this American Botanical Council database.
 Also searchable are the Complete German Commission E Monographs and Herbal Medicines: Expanded Commission E Monographs, ABC’s journal HerbalGram, and the database Healthy Ingredients.

 International Pharmaceutical Abstracts (IPA) indexes unique content from 850 specialty pharmacy journals dating from 1970 through the present and includes citations from all state pharmacy journals and presentation abstracts from major pharmacy meetings.
 Produced in cooperation with the American Society of Health-System Pharmacists (ASHP).

 This index, maintained by the U.S. National Library of Medicine (NLM) and the National Institutes of Health (NIH), contains more than 26 million article citations from over 5,500 biomedical journals and links out to full text articles when available on other sites.
 Click the ACP Library blue button on citation-level pages to link to full text articles in ACP’s Full Text E-Library or request items via interlibrary loan.
 PubMed includes the MEDLINE® index, in addition to indexing other life sciences journals and books.

 PubMed – Dietary Supplement Subset